Mermentau, Louisiana: Early settlement

 During the Civil War and the years immediately after it there were widespread reports of bushwhackers, robbers, and other fugitives hiding in the Mermentau woods and tales of hidden treasures in the area.
 According to one of the stories, a man named Frank Quebedeaux once found an iron pot filled with coins.
 The cache had been hidden between four copal trees that had grown close together.

 One of the earliest known settlers was John Webb, an English seaman who came in 1827.
-It is said that Webb was a member of the crew of Admiral Horatio Nelson's flagship at the famous Battle of Trafalgar (Oct. l, 1805) in which the British defeated French and Spanish fleets but during which Nelson was killed.
+It is said that Webb was a member of the crew of Lord Nelson's flagship at the famous Battle of Trafalgar (Oct. l, 1805) in which the British defeated French and Spanish fleets but during which Nelson was killed.
 Webb lived in an area that came to be known as Webb's Cove, near the junction of the Mermentau River and Bayou Queue de Tortue.
 Cornelius Duson McNaughton, who was running from the law in Quebec, joined Webb there about 1837.

 Jean Castex, a native of France, came to Mermentau around 1856.
 He opened a mercantile business in 1859 and later became one of Acadia Parish's leading merchants.
 He was also a cotton and rice farmer and built what may have been the first cotton gin in the parish in 1860.
 A sawmill was also built at the town about that time.
 The Mermentau post office was established on September 2, 1859.